galacticoder/ai_call/README.md

 - If no input is given during the speech recognition stage, the script will print a corresponding message and exit.

 Feel free to customize and integrate this script into your projects for enhanced text-to-speech capabilities using GPT-2.
+Updates to the ai model in the future will be coming using better models